omkarcloud/botasaurus/README.md

 In web scraping, it is a common use case to scrape product pages, blogs, etc. But before scraping these pages, you need to get the links to these pages.

-Many developers unnecessarily increase their work by writing code to visit each page one by one and scrape links, which they could have easily obtained by just looking at the Sitemap.
+Sadly, Many developers unnecessarily increase their work by writing code to visit each page one by one and scrape links, which they could have easily obtained by just looking at the Sitemap.

 The Botasaurus Sitemap Module makes this process easy as cake by allowing you to get all links or sitemaps using:
 - The homepage URL (e.g., `https://www.omkar.cloud/`)
 - A direct sitemap link (e.g., `https://www.omkar.cloud/sitemap.xml`)
 - A `.gz` compressed sitemap

-For example, if you're an Angel Investor seeking innovative tech startups, G2 is an ideal platform where companies showcase their products.
+For example, if you're an Angel Investor seeking innovative tech startups to invest, G2 is an ideal platform to find such startups.
 You can run the following code to fetch over 160K+ product links from G2:

 ```python
 from botasaurus import *